mongodb/specifications/source/logging/logging.rst

 grow over time as logging is added to more specifications.

 Drivers SHOULD specify the component names in whatever the idiomatic way is for their language.
-For example, the Java command component could be named ``org.mongodb.driver.command``.
+For example, the Java command component could be named ``org.mongodb.driver.protocol.command``.

 Drivers MAY define additional language-specific components in addition to these for any driver-specific messages they produce.